Independent counsel sought for MF Global probe

 Before joining the House of Representatives, Grimm had been an FBI agent for 11 years.

-Congress has heard testimony from Corzine and other officials, including from the company’s main bank, JPMorgan Chase & Co (JPM.N), about MF Global’s last days prior to its October 31 bankruptcy.
+Congress has heard testimony from Corzine and other officials, including from the company’s main bank, JPMorgan Chase & Co, about MF Global’s last days prior to its Oct.
+31 bankruptcy.

 Corzine testified that he did not order anyone to withdraw money from customer accounts, and did not know where the missing funds were.